-Over the Thanksgiving weekend — when I was not crocheting — I found myself turning the pages of a recently purchased book: Italo Calvino’s Six Memos for the Next Millennium.
+Over the Thanksgiving weekend — when I was not crocheting — I found myself turning the pages of a recently purchased book: Italo Calvino’s Six Memos for the Next Millennium, and as I turned the pages, I increasingly felt I was living in a crochet fairy tale.

 I first read this collection of five essays in the early 1990s.
 At the time, my favorite essay in the collection was the second one titled, “Quickness,” and it was there that in my current rereading, I found an observation about folktales that resonated with me as it pertains to my crochet: